-A flexible permit allows an operator more flexibility in managing their operations by staying under an overall emissions cap or individual emission limitation.
-The applicant is allowed to structure the flexible permit to best serve his needs.
+A flexible permit allows an operator more flexibility in managing his operations by staying under an overall emissions cap or individual emission limitation.
+The applicant is allowed to structure the flexible permit to best serve their needs.
 Some basic rules of flexible permits are:

 - Facilities are limited to one flexible permit per plant site or account; however, the applicant can choose which facilities to include.